The 30 Most Popular Fonts in Graphic Design

 14. Avenir

-This wonderfully simple, yet rich font is used for branding purposes by LG Electronics, Japan Airlines, the City of Amsterdam, and Scottish water, just to name a few.
+Avenir is a wonderfully simple, yet rich font used for branding purposes by LG Electronics, Japan Airlines, the City of Amsterdam, and Scottish water, just to name a few.

 15. Montserrat

 The font has two sister families so far, Alternates and Subrayada.
-Many of the letterforms are special in the Alternates family, while 'Subrayada' means 'Underlined' in Spanish and celebrates a special style of underline that is integrated into the letterforms found in the Montserrat neighborhood.
+Many of the letterforms are special in the Alternates family, while 'Subrayada' means 'Underlined'.

 16. Frutiger